AgPipeline/drone-makeflow/README.md

 As with the [previous example](#om_can_shp) we will be listing the steps and then providing an example.

 _NOTE_: the SciF Docker image uses Docker sibling containers to run the OpenDroneMap application.
-Please read our section on [Docker Sibling Containers](#docker_sibling_containers) below to be informed of potential risks with this approach.
+Please read our section on [Docker Sibling Containers](#docker_sibling_containers) below to learn more about this approach.

 1. Create two named Docker volumes to use for processing data; one for input files and one for output files - the same volume can be used for both if desired
 2. Copy the source drone images into a folder